 - Finally, let's face it, we all like to be flattered and encouraged.
 Most blogs or web pages are relatively uncontroversial, and if they are on a social network page where only 'friends' or 'followers' can comment, then the feedback will most probably be supportive.
 If the first comments on my web pages had been negative rather than positive, then I might well have given up Internet writing before I ever got started.
 It's very rewarding for the spirit to receive complimentary comments.

 For all these reasons, most websites and web writers positively encourage feedback.

 Deindividuation (1) - the Issue of Anonymity

 - 'With commenters able to hide behind a cloak of anonymity, the blog and chat room have become forums for hatred and bile' Tim Adams in 'The Observer' .

 Many Internet writers and commentators employ pseudonyms or 'user-names'.
-There are sound reasons for doing so.
-For example in some parts of the world, without this anonymity an Internet writer may well be persecuted by a repressive regime.
-Even in a free nation, ordinary people can attract undesirable attention and may well feel a need to protect their personal details from fraudsters and spammers.
-I myself have a user-name; I write as 'Greensleeves Hubs' on this site.
-I chose to do so initially because I felt I might be embarrassed if my writing was poor, or if I revealed my innermost thoughts and my friends or relatives were to read them on line.
-I also felt that if I tackled sensitive subjects I might be open to harassment.
-There are valid reasons for anonymity.
+And there are sound reasons for doing so.
+For example in some parts of the world, a controversial Internet writer may well be persecuted by a repressive regime.
+Even in a free nation, ordinary Internet users can attract undesirable attention and may feel a need to protect personal details from fraudsters and spammers.
+I myself have a user-name; on this site, I write as 'Greensleeves Hubs'.
+I chose to do so initially because I felt it would be very embarrassing to be identified if my writing was poor, or if I revealed my innermost thoughts and my friends or relatives were to read them on line.
+And I felt that if I tackled sensitive subjects I might be open to harassment.
+There are clearly valid reasons for anonymity.